wp-plugins/ibeducator/readme.txt

 Documentation: http://incrediblebytes.com/educator-wp-documentation/

-This is an beta version and I would be very pleased to receive feedback.
+This is a beta version and I would be very pleased to receive feedback.

 This plugin has gone through a very reasonable amount of testing.